Microsoft Teams and Google calendar

 Recommended for those who want to streamline file management for each project.

-Notify Microsoft Teams of Updates to Google Sheets
+Notify Microsoft Teams of Updates in Google Sheets

 This will be particularly useful in scenarios where data is managed by a team.

-It is especially recommended for those who hold regular meetings.
+It is especially recommended for those who hold meetings regularly.

 When an event is created in Google Calendar, add a record to Notion

-Recommended for those who manage schedules using both Google Calendar and Notion.
+Recommended for those who manage schedules in both Google Calendar and Notion.

 Notify on Discord when an event is updated in Google Calendar